Stronghold: Crusader: Characters

 The game contains several different characters that all appear as AI-controlled lords in the Skirmish mode, available to be selected as allies or enemies.
 One unique aspect of the game is that the characters have individual binks (small short videos) by which they communicate with the player, asking for goods or help if allied with them or, if they are the players' enemy, taunting them when attacking or expressing worry when under siege.
 These videos were absent for Stronghold 2 but returned in a new form for Stronghold Crusader II.

-In the base game, eight AI lords are available, including the opponents from the original game (The Rat, The Snake, The Pig, and The Wolf), as well as new Arabian, Turk and Crusader lords (Saladin, Richard the Lionheart, The Caliph, and The Sultan).
+In the base game, eight AI lords are available, including the opponents from the original game (The Rat, The Snake, The Pig, and The Wolf), as well as new Arabian, Kurdish and Crusader lords (Saladin, Richard the Lionheart, The Caliph, and The Sultan).
 With the Warchest edition, eight additional lords were added.
-Three of these (Emperor Frederick, King Philip, and The Sheriff) were made available by Firefly as a free download, but the five others - The Wazir (based on the real-life Hassan-i Sabbah), The Emir, Nizar, The Marshal (a repurposed Sir Longarm from the original Stronghold), and The Abbot - had to be obtained via buying the Warchest package.
+Three of these (Emperor Frederick, King Philip, and The Sheriff) were made available by Firefly as a free download, but the five others - Nizar (based on the real-life Hassan-i Sabbah), The Emir, The Wazir, The Marshal (a repurposed Sir Longarm from the original Stronghold), and The Abbot - had to be obtained via buying the Warchest package.
 These additional lords were, however, properly included within the game's later release on Steam at no extra charge.